 A limited number of waste streams will be containerised and stored within the bulking shed.
-Containers will only be used for small-scale storage of textiles, WEEE and batteries within the bulking shed; and to quarantine non-conforming/exceedingly odorous wastes as a contingency measure.
+Containers will only be used for small-scale storage of textiles, WEEE and batteries within the bulking shed; sealed skips will be used for storage of AHP and food waste and to quarantine non-conforming/exceedingly odorous wastes as a contingency measure.